Free • No signup Composite Countertop sample in kitchen · Free

 Do I need to mark the countertop area before describing the material change?

 No. Describe the change in words: 'apply the countertop material from the reference onto all countertops in this kitchen.'
 The AI understands what 'countertop' means in a kitchen photo.
-Use markers only when you want to change specific surfaces — like the island but not the perimeter — and the AI keeps applying to the wrong area.

 How do I composite a real countertop sample onto a kitchen photo?